ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     A light should have spawned every other time you interacted with the switch, instead of every time.
 The light is only spawning when we toggle `isLightOn` to `false`.
 Progress!

 5. The next step is to tell the script to turn the switch downwards when the light is off.
-Under our `World.SpawnAsset` function and between `end`, type:
+To tell the switch how to rotate back to where it started, we need to know where it started in the first place.

+    At the top of your script where you have been typing all your variables, add this variable:

     ```lua
+    local switchStartingRotation = switch:GetRotation()
+    ```

+    Now that we have the variable set, under our `World.SpawnAsset` function and between `end`, type:

+    ```lua
     else
-        switch:RotateTo(startingRotation, 0.5)
+        switch:RotateTo(switchStartingRotation, 0.5, true)
     ```

     * `else` is used in an `if` statement to tell the script if the if conditions are not true, do the following instead.
 To use our door example from before: